barryosull/ioc/README.md

 ```

 If you've ever used BoackboneJS or StapesJs, the class constructor will look familiar.
 When it's created, the ClassFactory makes sure that the objects schema matches the interface defined.
-Simply pass in the interfaces as an array in the param _interfaces, and the factory will take care of the rest.
+Simply pass in the interfaces as an array in the param "_implements", and the factory will take care of the rest.

 You can pass multiple interfaces, the factory will make sure that they're all implemented.